 Parental benefits is just one of the seven perk and benefits categories we highlight in the 2022 VIBE Awards.
 “VIBE” stands for “voted in by employees.”
 As the name suggests, our methodology combined our own data as well as votes from employees, who ranked the strength of their company’s perks and benefits.
 Each category includes winners and honorable mentions for small (up to 250 employees), medium (251 to 5,000), and large (more than 5,000) companies.

 One important way companies can support parents is by having generous paid parental leave policies.
 Take Good Apple, a winner in the small-sized business category, which offers 16 weeks paid time off.
 One employee says, “I’ve had two children while working at Good Apple.
 The benefit of having four months leave with full pay is such a gift.
 This removes any financial stress from such a beautiful bonding period.”

-Flatiron Health, a medium-sized company, takes it a step further, providing six months of paid leave for both birth and non-birth parents.
+Flatiron Health, a medium-sized company, provides 16 weeks of paid leave for both birth and non-birth parents.
 “Parental leave at Flatiron is very generous.
 I never felt pressure to return or fear of being replaced while I was gone,” says an employee.